Minnesota’s Rollover Accident Lawyers

 SUVs and Rollover Accidents

 SUVs can be particularly susceptible to rollover accidents.
-Such vehicles’ tall, narrow design — adopted for off-road clearance of rocks, brush, mud, snow and standing water — make SUV’s less stable.
-While SUV’s as a class offer their occupants reasonable crash protection, some SUV’s suffer from a significant drawback.
-Specifically, studies have shown that such vehicles can roll over at a rate two or more times that of the average passenger car.
-In past years, rollover fatality rates for SUVs have been two and three times that of passenger cars.
+Their tall, narrow design — adopted for off-road clearance of rocks, brush, mud, snow, and standing water — make SUVs less stable.
+Studies have shown that such vehicles can roll over at a rate two or more times that of the average passenger car.
 Similarly, data showing the rate of incapacitating injuries resulting from rollover accidents in prior years reveals that the rate was 27.6% higher for SUVs than for the average passenger vehicle.

 Preserve Your Rights

 Where you or a loved one has been involved in a rollover accident, it is important to act swiftly in order to preserve evidence and to ensure other key aspects of your case are not neglected.
 If you or one of your loved ones has a potential claim, please call today for a free consultation with one of our experienced personal injury attorneys.